Mediation Advantages for Children

 Benefits of Mediation

-Despite what many professionals may say, mediation is not a cure-all for every family conflict and woe.
-It is however an alternative that should not be disregarded at first instance.
+Mediation is not a cure-all for every family conflict and woe.
+It is however an alternative that should not be disregarded or overlooked willy-nilly.
 Especially when one considers the full impact of contested litigation on a child.

 Focusing on the Child’s Best Interests